sergiofgonzalez/spark-java-examples/chapter04-spark-api-in-depth/002-trans-by-cust/README.md

 + A pair RDD in which every element is (customerID, transaction Fields).
 + Find the number of distinct buyers
 + Find the number of purchases made by each client
-+ Find the client who bought the greatest number of products
++ Find the client who placed the greatest number of purchases

-+ Include a complementary productID 4 to the client who bought the greatest number of products
++ Display the purchases placed by client who place the greatest number of purchases
++ Apply 5% discount to the purchases with two or more items with ProductID=25
++ Add a complimentary productID = 70 to customers who bought 5 or more productID = 81
++ Find the customer who spent the most overall
-+ Include a complementary productID 63 to the client who spent the most
++ Include a complementary productID 4 to the client who placed more purchases and productID 63 to the client who spent the most
++ Find the products each customer purchased
++ Save the final state of the transaction file using the same format as the original one

 # Concepts
 Illustrates how to work with a `JavaPairRDD` and the basic `JavaPairRDD` functions such as:
-+ Creation of pair RDD: `mapToPair`,
++ Creation of RDDs and JavaPairRDDs: `parallelize`, `mapToPair`,
-+ Getting keys and values: `keys`
++ Getting keys and values: `keys`, `mapValues`, `lookup`, `flatMapValues`
-+ Actions: `count`, `distinct`, `countByKey`
++ Actions: `count`, `distinct`, `countByKey`, `reduceByKey`, `foldByKey`, `aggregateByKey`, `union`

 # Notes
 n/a